gerhatmilan/football-results/README.md

     <b>It is important that you can not change the key of the variables and you provide all the required parameters in the connection string!</b>

-4. Create the docker containers with Docker Compose (from the project folder)
+4. Create the docker containers with Docker Compose (from the root folder)
     ```sh
     docker compose -f docker-compose.yml up -d
     ```